 Your progress accelerates, and so does your motivation.

 I’ve already linked to many other articles in the main text that delve a bit deeper into some of the areas discussed.
 But there are some other resource you definitely should check out…

-First, there’s my guide that will clear up the most important questions you’ll have on how to put together your own training program: Strength & Conditioning for Muay Thai 101 – A Science-Based Approach to Accelerated Athletic Development here.
+Then there’s my guide that will clear up the most important questions you’ll have on how to put together your own training program: Strength & Conditioning for Muay Thai 101 – A Science-Based Approach to Accelerated Athletic Development here.

-Then there’s my fight camp guide to programming S&C for superior athleticism & ring dominance: Optimal Fight Camp Blueprint here.
+And here’s my fight camp guide to programming S&C for superior athleticism & ring dominance: Optimal Fight Camp Blueprint here.